srikantv03/js-and-html-stuff/README.md

-# Javascript and HTML utilities
+# Javascript and HTML stuff

+Mini projects and random things I made in JS and HTML (with css)